forestgrape/coronavirus/transmission.md

 Compared to aerosols - which tend to spread local both in time and space, an example is the scent of a freshly cooked soup -, tiny dry particulates behave dust/smoke like - smoke is a collection of tiny dry particulates diffusing around - so they move with the air and stay in the air even longer.
 Dry particulates have a potentially more infectious lung deposition and less clearance.

 It is argued
-* the described properties of dry form transmission explain well the observed transmission patterns for Sars-CoV-1/2.
+* the described properties of dry form transmission explain well the observed transmission patterns for Sars-CoV-1, MERS and partly for SARS-CoV-2.
+* physiological properties make the lower respiratory tract particularly susceptible to  dry form infections:
+  * small and dry particles have the highest deposition in the lower respiratory tract
+  * the immune system protection against viruses is lowest in the deep lungs, since the immune system there is not trained to deal with viruses.
+  * the absolute number of susceptible cells of the lower lungs is larger than in the upper respiratory tract:
+      * __SARS-CoV-1/2__: susceptible cells for SARS-CoV-1/2 replication are found throughout the respiratory tract but the largest surface is in the lower respiratory tract.
+      * __MERS__: the cells susceptible to MERS infections are in the lower respiratory tract lower respiratory tract as obligate entry point.
-* the entry receptor of Sars-CoV-1/2 (ACE2) distribution in body tissues and the observed viral load in different organs indicate that Sars-CoV-1/2 has the lower respiratory tract as the main entry point.
-Particle deposition at inhalation, which shows that mainly aerosols and dry particulates are entering the lower respiratory tract, suggests that these two are the main transmitters of  Sars-CoV-1/2.
-Viral load in the pharynx can be attributed to deposition of particles upon exhalation.
+  * the observed viral load in different organs indicate that MERS and SARS-1/2 infections are especially dangerous if they reach the lower respiratory tract

-Overall the argumentation provides evidence, that the most relevant transmission models are aerosol and the proposed dry form.
+Overall the argumentation provides evidence, that aerosol and the proposed dry form are relevant transmission pathways.

 Based on the aerosol and dry form transmission models, expected spread patterns are discussed and the smoke-like transmission metaphor.
 Measures for controlling the Sars-CoV-2 transmission are outlined.
 Key is ventilation of indoor spaces and wearing a mask in risky indoor spaces.